PhantomOffKanagawa/LocalBytes/README.md

 > `npm run format` - to format the code

 >[!TIP]
 > The api is documented with apidoc and is available by default at `http://localhost:5000/api-docs`.
 You can run the following command to generate the documentation:
 > `npm run docs` - to generate the documentation

 ```
 backend/
 ├── controllers/         # Methods for handling API requests from the frontend
+├── docs/                # Automatically generated API documentation
 ├── models/              # Mongoose models for MongoDB collections
 ├── routes/              # Definitions for API routes
 ├── services/            # Services for handling API requests to the outside
 ├── utils/               # Utility functions
 │   ├── config.js        # Handles environment variables
 |   ├── db.js            # Handles database connection
+│   ├── helpers.js       # General helper functions
-|   ├── serverUtils.js   # Handles port normalization
+│   ├── serverUtils.js   # Handles port normalization
 │   └── components/      # Reusable components (@components)
 ├── index.js             # Backend entry point
 └── package.json         # Backend package file